jimmycallin/udeval/paper/paper.md

 Table \ref{tbl:human_judgment} lists Spearman correlations between manual evaluation of two parser models, where the evaluators given parsed sentences in each case chose which of two parser models they consider to provide the best output.
 Content precision and recall are in all cases except one inferior to LAS and WLAS, where the two latter are indistinguishable.

+Table \ref{tbl:cascading_errors} lists the ratio of correct parent dependency relations given a faulty relation of either function or content class, labeled or unlabeled.
+The parent of a token with a faulty relation is defined as the parent of the system output relation, and _not_ as the parent of the gold relation.
+A lower ratio means that the dependency class is more prone to cascading errors.
+The results show that function dependencies have more cascading errors than content dependencies.

 <!-- Correlation matrix -->
 \begin{table}[t]